 The products a dentist and even his staff of dental professionals were exposed to in dental school heavily influence what products they use in their particular practice.
-Their familiarity with the products they used in school often make the transition into dental practice easier.
+Their familiarity with the products they used in school often makes the transition into dental practice easier.

 If they join an existing practice, dentists will likely use the products that the office is already using.

-For a companies like ours, the question then becomes, “How do dental practices learn about new products or even products that have been on the market for some time, yet dentists and dental professionals simply aren’t aware of them?”
+For a company like ours, the question then becomes, “How do dental practices learn about new products or even products that have been on the market for some time, yet dentists and dental professionals simply aren’t aware of them?”

 Let’s look at the ways practices can learn about new or better products.

 - Referrals by peers

 - Reading about products in one of the many available dental trade publications, such as The Dental Advisor.